snowplow-archive/snowplow.github.com/README.md

 The content covers:

-1. What Snowplow is, including why we developed Snowplow, and how Snowplow differs from other approaches to web analytics
+1. What Snowplow is, including why we developed Snowplow, and how Snowplow differs from other approaches to web and event analytics
 2. How Snowplow works, from a technical standpoint
 3. How we plan to develop Snowplow
 4. How to perform analyses using Snowplow
 5. Overview of the Professional Services we offer around Snowplow

-All content is copyright (c) 2012 Snowplow Analytics Ltd and not to be reused without permission.
+All content is copyright (c) 2012-2014 Snowplow Analytics Ltd and not to be reused without permission.

 ## Adding new content and editing existing content